frcojimenez/GW_Rdown/README.md

 # The project

 The GW_Rdown project aims to produce accurate ringdown (RD) models that describe the final state of binary black hole (BBH) mergers.
-The BH RD emerges as the late trail of radiation usually represented as a sum of damped sinusoids and their modelling is essential to produce tests of general relativity GR in its most extreme regime.
+The BH RD emerges as the late trail of radiation usually represented as a sum of damped sinusoids and their modelling is essential to test general relativity (GR) in its most extreme regime.

 # Prerequisites